 I issued fewer than 11 1099s.
 Do I have to file them electronically?
 Do I have to mail them?

-For tax year 2016, businesses don’t have to file their 1099s with us if they issued fewer than 11.
-Please just retain them for future reference.
-However, beginning with tax year 2017 (the 2018 filing season), all 1099s will need to be filed with us electronically.
+Beginning with tax year 2017 (the 2018 filing season), all 1099s will need to be filed with us electronically.

 What's new in iWire?

-We've just rolled out a completely revamped version of iWire, the web application used to electronically submit W-2s and 1099s.
+In late 2016, we rolled out a completely revamped version of iWire, the web application used to electronically submit W-2s and 1099s.
 There are several new and helpful features, so we wanted to give you a preview and describe some of these features.

 iWire is now in Revenue Online.